ctschroeder/tutorials/cytoscape_tutorials/working-with-attributes.md

 ## What happened?

 Not a lot, at first glance!
-But if you look at the pane at the bottom of Cytoscape's window and click on the **Node Table** tab, you'll see that your node table now has an extra column, in which each entity is labeled as either an actor or a film.
+But if you look at the pane at the bottom of Cytoscape's window and click on the **Node Table** tab, you'll see that your node table now has an extra column, in which each entity is labeled as either an actor or a film (if you're using Dr. Posner's data) or two extra columns (if you're using the Holocaust data).

 That's good!
 It means the last step worked!